Self-care is a word that keeps emerging in news articles and company-wide employee emails during the coronavirus pandemic.

 Additionally, there are lots of activities that one could incorporate safely at home, such as writing, painting, knitting, learning a new language or instrument.

 Consider trying something new that increases feelings of joy and allows you to step away mentally from what else might be going on around you.
+Exercising is a great option - and it's one that has been proven to reduce stress!

 (4) Build Social Connections